 - Decided to stay in their current job (even if they were previously looking), out of fear to make a change in an uncertain market

-With the notion that active job seekers have declined and passive job seekers may opt to stay in their current jobs, we may see an altered form of a candidate driven market.
+With the notion that active job seekers have declined and passive job seekers may opt to stay in their current jobs, we may see an altered form of a candidate-driven market.
 While pre-pandemic demand for talent often superseded the available talent in the market, now employers will have to contend with yet another set of factors imposed by the pandemic (i.e. health concerns, childcare issues, etc.) leading to an even tighter talent pool, at least in the near-term.

-As phased re-openings across many states has begun, we will gradually see a resurgence of demand for talent across many industries.
-A survey released by the Federal Reserve Bank of Philadelphia indicates that an economic recovery should start in Q3 with job gains averaging 2.3 million per month.
-Another sign that companies are again beginning the process of hiring comes as Glassdoor just announced the rate of weekly declines for job postings has slowed to 1.3% (as of May 11, 2020) from 7.8% in March.
+As phased re-openings across many states have begun, we will gradually see a resurgence of demand for talent across many industries.
+A survey released by the Federal Reserve Bank of Philadelphia indicates that economic recovery should start in Q3 with job gains averaging 2.3 million per month.
+Another sign that companies are again beginning the process of hiring comes as Glassdoor announced the rate of weekly declines for job postings has slowed to 1.3% (as of May 11, 2020) from 7.8% in March.

 The question now becomes are organizations and leaders in talent acquisition prepared for the unseen hiring challenges they will face in the wake of the pandemic.
 As hiring needs will shift in unknown phases for various industries, you should be prepared that pre-pandemic hiring challenges may be exacerbated, and overall the hiring and talent landscape will likely look different from anything we have seen before.

 Some of the biggest pre-pandemic challenges such as job syndication and how do I make sure my job postings are being seen by the right audience will now be overshadowed by things like how we communicate and ensure prospective candidates that our company is a safe place to come to work.
 You’ll need to craft the right employer brand messaging and align your practices with CDC regulations to ensure that your employees feel safe in your office environment.